afiefsky/birthday-reminder/README.md

    - Controllers → only call services
    - Services → contain business logic, can call models and third-party APIs
    - Models → contain data/domain logic only
+   - Worker → same behaviour as controller, it must not call model directly, instead call services first

 ---